Clerk to the 34th Circuit Court, Roscommon County

 Q. How long will I serve on jury duty?

 A. The Court’s computer system generates a list of potential jurors for upcoming cases.
 These panel lists contain 40 to 80 names per trial date.
 You are summoned to serve for a specific trial.
 It is important that you call the after-hour jury phone number the day before the trial date.
-This number for Roscommon County 34th Circuit Court is (888) 275-6790.
+The number for Roscommon County 34th Circuit Court is (888) 275-6790.
 It is also printed on the summons letter you received from the clerk.
 If you do not have to appear for the trial you had been summons for, your name will be put back into the jury pool and it is possible you may be called upon to serve in the future.
-Our jury years run from October 1st until September 30 then following year.
+Our jury years run from October 1st until September 30 the following year.
 If you have been summons to a different court, please refer to the specific court and the summon letter that was sent to you.

 Q. When and where must I report for jury service?